 That connection continues through the European invasion of Australia where the stars were used to navigate through this hostile and unfamiliar land.
 In July 1969, the Parkes Observatory in the Central West of NSW played an integral role in receiving and broadcasting the images of the moon walk around the world.

-The 20th July 2019 marks the 50th Anniversary of the Apollo 11 mission and the first moon landing and the first moon walk by Neil Armstrong and Buzz Aldrin.
-To celebrate this milestone and the important connection of our region to the stars and in televising the moon landing to over one fifth of the world’s population in 1969, Yarrabandai Creek Homestead invites you to a spectacular evening dining under the hypnotic stars on this date.
+The 20th July 2019 marked the 50th Anniversary of the Apollo 11 mission and the first moon landing and the first moon walk by Neil Armstrong and Buzz Aldrin.
+To celebrate this milestone and the important connection of our region to the stars and in televising the moon landing to over one fifth of the world’s population in 1969, Yarrabandai Creek Homestead hosted our first spectacular evening dining under the hypnotic stars on this date.
 Due to the pandemic in 2020, we have had to cancel this event, but look forward to its return in 2021

 Winter is one of the best times to see the Milky Way in the Southern Hemisphere and the lack of light pollution and natural environment at Yarrabandai Creek Homestead provides a spectacular and uninterrupted view of the night sky, which is unrivalled in most parts of the world.